-The Office of Summer & Winter Programs awards full and partial scholarships to UMBC degree-seeking students who have a high GPA and are close to graduating.
+The Office of Summer & Winter Programs awards a limited number of full and partial scholarships to UMBC degree-seeking students who have a high GPA and are close to graduating.
 Financial need (based on student’s FAFSA information) is also considered.

 Cost of Attendance (COA)

 Please be aware that scholarship awards will be decreased if the amount of the scholarship exceeds the student's Cost of Attendance (COA) budget.

 Undergraduate applicants must be UMBC degree-seeking students, and must submit an unofficial UMBC transcript indicating that they will have earned at least 100 undergraduate credits by the end of the current fall semester.
 Credits can include transfer credit from other institutions.

 Graduate applicants must show that they will have earned at least 23 graduate credits by the end of the current fall semester.

 Your transcript must indicate that your current UMBC cumulative grade point average is 3.20 or higher.